-Remote education provision: information for parents
+Remote education information for parents

-Remote teaching and study time each day
+Remote teaching time

 Accessing remote education

 We are providing remote education on the following platforms:

 We understand that some pupils may not have suitable online access at home.
 The following approaches are implemented to support pupils to access remote education:

 - In some cases, will issue or lend laptops or tablets to pupils.